 Let's recap: it really comes down to Scrapy vs. Crawlee

 While many of the alternatives presented here are ideal for specific needs, Scrapy remains a more powerful and complete library for web scraping compared with the likes of Playwright, Selenium, and Beautiful Soup.
 However, when it comes to full-fledged web scraping libraries, Crawlee stands out as the most complete and versatile library for web scraping and browser automation in both Python and JavaScript.
-With 14,000 stars on GitHub (and counting) since its launch in the summer of 2022, it's clearly meeting the needs of web scraping developers.
+With over 15,000 stars on GitHub (and counting) since its launch in the summer of 2022, it's clearly meeting the needs of web scraping developers.

 I used to write books.
 Then I took an arrow in the knee.
 Now I'm a technical content marketer, crafting tutorials for developers and conversion-focused content for SaaS.